anesthetice/Myrio/README.md

 ## Features
 * Cross-platform (windows, macOS, and linux are all supported)
+* Single binary, doesn't depend on any external libraries
-* Built with Rust (free from the hassle of installing/using Python code)
+* Developed in Rust (free from the hassle of installing/using Python code)
-* Zero external dependencies, `myrio` won't crash if you haven't installed another binary or library
 * Optimized codebase, including but not limited to:
     * Custom sparse vector implementation with efficient operations
     * Parallelism via [`Rayon`](https://github.com/rayon-rs/rayon)
     * Specialized database format able to store pre-computed k-mer counts efficiently
 * Flexible output, results can be exported as `.csv` or visualized as a tree in `.txt` format
-* Computation over heuristics, relies more on raw parallel computation and memory-efficient design rather than heuristics.
-For example, Myrio uses full k-mer counts (not just sets, and no minimizers).

 ## Acknowledgments
-* Special thanks to the [Paoli Lab](https://www.epfl.ch/labs/gr-paoli/) for hosting this project.
+* Special thanks to the [Paoli Lab](https://www.epfl.ch/labs/gr-paoli/) for hosting this project, as well as for all the encouragement, feedback, and support they provided along the way.
 * Special thanks to [GenoRobotics](https://www.genorobotics.org/), and especially our team for the 2025 Lemanic Life Sciences Hackathon, which built the [proof-of-concept](https://github.com/GenoRobotics-EPFL/Myrio-Hackathon) for this application.